Canada Davis Cup team: 2019: First Canadian final

-In February 2019, following a format change in the Davis Cup, Canada played in the 2019 Davis Cup Qualifying Round versus Slovakia in order to qualify for the 2019 Davis Cup Finals later in the year.
+In February 2019, following a format change in the Davis Cup, Canada played in the 2019 Davis Cup qualifying round versus Slovakia in order to qualify for the 2019 Davis Cup Finals later in the year.
 Shapovalov won his first singles match, but then Canada lost the next two matches before rallying with two straight singles match victories by Shapovalov and newcomer Félix Auger-Aliassime to win by a score of 3–2.

 The Canadian team fielded only two players in the 2019 Davis Cup Finals to make it to the final tie: Vasek Pospisil and Denis Shapovalov.
 In the group stage, Canada beat Italy by 2–1, winning both its singles matches against higher-ranked players.
 Pospisil beat Fabio Fognini in straight sets, and Shapovalov beat Matteo Berrettini in a nail-biter featuring three tie-breaks.
 The Italians won the doubles match.
 In their tie against the US, Pospisil beat Reilly Opelka in two tie-breaks, and Shapovalov beat Taylor Fritz, with a tie-break in the first set.
 The doubles match was not played.

 In the knock-out stage, the Canadians played Australia in the quarterfinals.
 Pospisil again led off by beating John Millman in the first match, but Shapovalov lost in three sets to Alex de Minaur.
 They recovered, however, to win the doubles match in straight sets.
 They next faced Russia in the semifinals.
 Pospisil lost his first match to Andrey Rublev, who was undefeated.
 But Shapovalov beat Karen Khachanov, and the pair sealed a trip to the final in the doubles match.
 They faced Spain in the final tie.

+Results and fixtures

+The following are lists of match results and scheduled matches for the current year.